The multi elliptic-localized solutions and their asymptotic behaviors for the mKdV equation: Conclusion and discussion

-The degenerated analysis among the branch points have not been studied.
-The rogue wave of the NLS equation in Jacobi theta function form is obtained by Feng et al. \cite{FengLT-19}, but the rogue waves of the mKdV equation in theta function form are not provided.
-The stability analysis of the elliptic function solutions of the focusing NLS equation and focusing mKdV equation are obtained in \cite{DeconinckyU-20,LinglmS-21}.
-Naturally, we want to know that the stability of the breather solution.
-For the above works, we will analyze them in the near future.
+The degenerated analysis among the branch points has not been studied.
+The rogue wave of the NLS equation in Jacobi theta function form is obtained by Feng et al. \cite{FengLT-19}, but the rogue wave of the mKdV equation in theta function form is not provided.
+The stability analysis of the elliptic function solutions of the focusing NLS equation and focusing mKdV equation is obtained in \cite{DeconinckyU-20,LinglmS-21}.
+Naturally, we are interested in the stability of multi elliptic-localized solutions.
+We will analyze the works mentioned above in the near future.